-Created: November 2019 Requirement for Plan: Governance Policy 2.8 Board of Trustee Approval: November 26, 2019
+Created: November 2019 Requirement for Plan: Governance Policy 2.8 Board of Trustee Approval: November 26, 2019 Board of Trustee Last Amended: November 22, 2022

 Policy Statement:

 A change in executive leadership is inevitable for all organizations and can be a very challenging time.
 Therefore, it is the policy of the Charter Township of Union to be prepared for an eventual change in leadership - either planned or unplanned - to ensure the stability and accountability of the organization until such time as new permanent leadership is identified.